-AZ-104 Practice test questions are compiled on actual exam questions, actual exam pattern, actual exam difficulty level, and a focus to give a clear and straightforward understanding of each module and focus on topics required to pass the exam.
+AZ-104 Practice test questions are compiled on actual exam questions, actual exam patterns, actual exam difficulty levels, and a focus to give a clear and straightforward understanding of each module and focus on topics required to pass the exam.

 Top 7 reasons why Practice exams are your best chance to ace your Azure AZ-104 certification exam:

 - Practice Tests reflect the latest Azure exam question/answer format

 - Stimulate the actual AZ-104 certification exam – Practice Tests are timed (150 min to answer 65 questions) and scored (passing score is 70 %), mimicking the real exam.

 - Practice exams give a detailed explanation for all answers – After completing the practice test, you get to review and check your answers.

 - Regular Updates of Question Bank and Practice tests cover each module and all the AZ-103/104 exam syllabus topics required to understand to pass this exam.